saadeghi/saadeghi.github.io/README.md

 # Pouya's resume template

-This is a simple SvelteKit template that reads resume data from a YAML file and makes a resume template.
+This is a simple SvelteKit template that reads resume data from a YAML file and makes a resume.

 ## Demo
 See it online: https://saadeghi.com